TokyoExpress/metrobox/README.md

 The box should no longer auto-connect and you can follow the instructions in [Configuring the Metrobox](#Configuring-the-Metrobox) to set it up again.

+---

 ## Parts and Build (WIP)

-To make this yourself, you will need:
+To make this yourself, you will need the following (links may need updating):
-- UNO R3 + WIFI ESP8266
+- UNO R3 + WIFI ESP8266, [example "UNO R3 Black"](https://www.aliexpress.us/item/3256806816026732.html)
-- 3.5" TFT LCD Shield for Arduino Uno
+- 3.5" TFT LCD Shield for Arduino Uno (no touchscreen), [example "Without Touch"](https://www.aliexpress.us/item/3256806911484514.html)
 - Micro-USB cable
 - 3D printer or access to 3D printing services

 ### Software (WIP)